Two-Dimensional Boron Monosulfide Nanosheets

 Boron Nanosheets and Battery Technologies

 Using nanotechnology to manufacture batteries has many benefits.
 One is the increased power of the battery and the shorter time it takes to recharge.
 Further, nanoparticles can be used to coat the electrode’s surface.
-This increases the electrode’s surface area and allows for more current to flow inside the battery.
+This increases the electrode’s surface area and allows more current flow inside the battery.

 This strategy could increase the efficiency of hybrid vehicles by significantly reducing the weight and power requirements for the batteries.
 Nanomaterials could also be used to improve a battery’s lifespan.
 Additionally, they can separate liquids from solid electrodes, thereby increasing the battery’s shelf-life.
 This separation stops low-level discharge from a conventional battery and dramatically increases the battery’s shelf life.